 I try to go back once a year.
 In the last couple it’s been in May to see Marco Carola at the Albert Hall, but this year we saw him at Electric in Brixton instead.
 So I was due a visit.

-The reality is that the cost of living is so much more down here and I simply can’t afford to keep up with my former student self.
-I would honestly consider a move back if there was regular work in sport but feel like it’s taking 2 steps back and it rains so much!!
+I walked around imagining how nice it would be to afford somewhere as nice as where I lived up there, here in London.
+What it would be like to just nip over to Selfridges or stroll into town for brunch.
+The reality is that the cost of living is so much more down here and I simply can’t afford to keep up with my former student self!
+I would honestly consider a move back if there was regular work in sport but feel like it’s taking 2 steps back plus it rains all the time!
 I guess it’s good to still have passion and aspiration to do better.
 Even though I have a job that I love here, I still have such a long way to go.

 I felt honoured to be at the concert.
 I was unaware it was being televised worldwide – even my friends in New York text to say they’d be watching.
 The whole show was extremely moving.
 The entire time I was reminded of why we were there and all the artists performed with such passion, encouraging us to stand up to all of these horrendous attacks going on in the world.
 We can’t be afraid.
 Amongst the crowd there was sense of solidarity and community everyone was determined to have an enjoyable day in memory of the victims.